itential/ipctl/docs/configuration-reference.md

 values configured in a configuration file.

 By default, `ipctl` will load the configuration file `~/.platform.d/config`.
-To use a different configuraiton file name and/or location, use the `--config` command line option and pass it the path to the configuration file you wish to use.
+To use a different configuration file name and/or location, use the `--config` command line option and pass it the path to the configuration file you wish to use.

 The configuration file can also be specified using the `IPCTL_CONFIG_FILE` environment variable.

-The configuration file is organzied into sections with each section providing one or more key=value settings that can be used to configure the application.
+The configuration file is organized into sections with each section providing one or more key=value settings that can be used to configure the application.

 ## Avoiding security risks

-The `ipctl` configuration file may contain senstive configuration values used to authenticate to services.
+The `ipctl` configuration file may contain sensitive configuration values used to authenticate to services.
 The configuration file should be secured such that only the current user has access to the configuration directory and file.